-2.3.1 High Security Sites and Nuclear Security Officers (Clauses 41 and 42)
+2.3.1 High Security Sites and Nuclear Security Officers (Clauses 41 to 42)

-Clause 41 of Bill C-21 adds a variety of definitions to section 2 of the Nuclear Safety and Control Act (NSCA), including "high-security site," which is a nuclear facility that processes, uses or stores certain categories of nuclear material.
+Clause 41 adds a variety of definitions to section 2 of the NSCA including "high-security site," which is a nuclear facility that processes, uses or stores certain categories of nuclear material.

 Clause 42 adds sections 27.1 and 27.2 to the NSCA.
-New section 27.1(1) outlines the responsibility of a licensee who operates a high-security site to ensure the security of the facility.
-The new provisions also allow for the licensee to designate employees as nuclear security officers, who are responsible for "the preservation and maintenance of the public peace at the high-security site," as long as they are designated as peace officers (new sections 27.1(2) to 27.1(4)).
+Section 27.1 outlines the responsibility of a licensee who operates a high security site to ensure the security of the facility (section 27.1(1)).
+It also allows for the licensee to designate employees as nuclear security officers who are responsible for "the preservation and maintenance of the public peace at the high-security site" as long as they are designated as a peace officer (sections 27.1(2) to 27.1(4)).

-New section 27.2(1) of the NSCA requires a high-security site to have an on-site nuclear response force at all times.
-Pursuant that section, the force must be composed of nuclear security officers who are
+Section 27.2 requires a high-security site to have an on-site nuclear response force at all times.
+Pursuant to section 27.2(1), the force must be composed of nuclear security officers who are:

-- designated as peace officers; - trained and qualified to handle and use firearms, prohibited weapons and prohibited devices; - posted to the high-security site on a permanent basis; and - armed and equipped in accordance with applicable regulations.
+- designated as peace officers; - trained to handle and use firearms, prohibited weapons and prohibited devices and qualified to handle and use them; - posted to the high-security site on a permanent basis; and - armed and equipped in accordance with applicable regulations.

-Licensees are exempt from the requirement to have an on-site nuclear response force if they make security arrangements with a police force or the Canadian Armed Forces and this arrangement meets the requirements and is approved by the Canadian Nuclear
+Licensees are exempt from the requirement to have an on-site nuclear response force if they make security arrangements with a police force or the Canadian Forces and this arrangement meets the requirements and is approved by the Canadian Nuclear Safety Commission (CNSC), or if they take other security measures that meet the requirements and are approved by the CNSC (section 27.2(3)).

-Safety Commission (CNSC), or if they take other security measures that meet the prescribed requirements and are approved by the CNSC (new section 27.2(3)).
+New section 27.3 allows the CNSC to designate a nuclear security officer as a peace officer for a high-security site, and to suspend or revoke that designation (section 27.3(1)).
+This designation makes the nuclear security officer a peace officer as defined in section 2 of the Code while performing their duties (section 27.3(2)).
+Pursuant to section 27.3(3), a nuclear security officer designated as a peace officer may exercise the following powers, but only at the high-security site for which they are designated:

-New section 27.3(1) of the NSCA allows the CNSC to designate a nuclear security officer as a peace officer for a high-security site and to suspend or revoke that designation.
-This designation makes the nuclear security officer a peace officer as defined in section 2 of the Code while performing their duties (new section 27.3(2)).
-Pursuant to new section 27.3(3), a nuclear security officer designated as a peace officer may exercise the following powers, but only at the high-security site for which they are designated:
+• verifying the identity of individuals at the site;

-- verifying the identity of individuals at the site; - searching individuals and things; - arresting individuals without a warrant, in accordance with the Code, if the officer finds an individual committing an offence under the NSCA, the Code or the Controlled Drugs and Substances Act that poses a risk to the safety and security of the site or if the officer has reasonable grounds to believe that an individual has committed or is about to commit such an offence at the site; and - seizing any thing that the officer has reasonable grounds to believe poses a risk to the safety or security of the site or that is related to an offence that the officer has reasonable grounds to believe has been, is being or is about to be committed.
+- searching people and things; - arresting individuals, without a warrant, in accordance with the Code if the officer finds an individual committing an offence under the NSCA, the Code or the Controlled Drugs and Substances Act that poses a risk to the safety and security of the site or if the officer has reasonable grounds to believe that an individual has committed or is about to commit such an offence at the site; and - seizing any thing that the officer has reasonable grounds to believe "poses a risk to the safety or security of the site" or is related to an offence that the officer has reasonable grounds to believe has been, is being or is about to be committed.

-A nuclear security officer who is designated as a peace officer is permitted to use force in conformity with sections 25(1), 25(3) and 25(4) of the Code only when exercising their duties as a peace officer at the high-security site for which they are designated (new section 27.3(4) of the NSCA).
+A nuclear security officer who is designated as a peace officer is permitted to use force in conformity with sections 25(1), 25(3) and 25(4) of the Code when they are exercising their duties at the high-security site for which they are designated (section 27.3(4)).

-Individuals arrested and things seized by a nuclear security officer who is designated as a peace officer must be transferred to the appropriate police service as soon as is feasible after the arrest or seizure (new section 27.3(5)).
+Individuals arrested and things seized by a nuclear security officer who is designated as a peace officer must be transferred to the appropriate police service as soon as is feasible after the arrest or seizure (section 27.3(5)).